 Socio-cultural Environment of LGBTQ+People in Massachusetts Status of LGBTQ+ Organizing and Community Boston has hosted a pride parade for over 50 years.

 The 2019 parade set records with over 50,000 marchers and a million spectators.
 Boston Pride, the organization that previously held the pride event, was disbanded in 2021 amid criticisms of a lack of race and transgender inclusion.
-Boston's pride event will re-commence in June 2023 under a new organization, Boston Pride For The People (BP4TP).
+Boston's pride event re-launched in June 2023 under a new organization, Boston Pride For The People (BP4TP).
+Their 2025 Pride celebration is slated for June 14.
 The rainbow flag flies on Boston's city hall for all of pride month annually.
 Massachusetts has the second highest proportion of LGBTQ+ residents in the country.